soonjokwon/VOX4AM/README.md

   ```
   VOX4AM.exe [folder_path] [obj_size] [dimension_size] [voxel_size] [num_inside]
   ```
-    - folder_path: The path where OBJ files are located.
-Note that obj file names must be numbers
+    - folder_path: The path where OBJ files are located
-      - e.g. For 500 obj files, the names must be 1.obj,2.obj,..,500.obj
-    - obj_size: The number of obj files at the path
+    - obj_size: The number of obj files at the given path
+      - Note that obj file names must be numbers.
+If there are 500 obj files, the obj file names **MUST** be 1.obj,2.obj,..,500.obj
-    - dimension_size: The size of dimension along one side of the build space (width, length, height)
+    - dimension_size: The size of dimension along one side of the build space
+      - This value will be set to width, length, height
     - voxel_size: The size of a unit voxel
+      - If voxel_size is 3 and dimension_size is 300, the number of voxels along one side will be 100
     - num_inside: The number representing the complete inside of the 3D model (usually 1 but can be changed)
       - The numbers representing outside and boundary of the 3D model are 0 and 1
 ## Contact Information